hyperreality/hyperreality.github.com/_posts/2017-10-10-codeword-analysis.markdown

 ![Codeword solver](/assets/codeword/solver.png)

-The initial job was to clean up the data.
-Having filtered for requests which contain codeword queries, a count showed about 60,000 unique searches per month [2].

-Looking at total unique IP addresses, there are about 75,000 [3].
-That could signify either a small loyal userbase of codeword solvers, or an artificially inflated total due to crawlers and hacking scanners.
-Since I couldn't identify many obviously automated queries, I prefer the 'loyal userbase' theory.
+The logs showed about 60,000 unique searches per month [2], from an overall total of 75,000 unique IP addresses [3].
+That's a lot of searches per user on average, which could signify either a small loyal userbase of codeword solvers, or an artificially inflated total due to crawlers and hacking scanners.
+Since I couldn't identify many obviously automated queries, I prefer the idea of a loyal userbase.

 Which nations like solving codewords the most?
 Plotting the visitors on the world map shows a very uneven distribution [4]: